 Submission:

+From 3D design visualisation and development to AR dressing rooms, gaming avatars, and beyond, the rapidly growing area of digital fashion is transforming how we create, experiment, and engage with the fashion world.
 The GFF wants to support and celebrate this innovative sector through submissions from a broad range of courses, showcasing the exciting innovations and future creators of the digital fashion space.
-Submissions can include apps, virtual garments created with CLO3D or similar software, avatars, virtual catwalks and innovative digital solutions to fashion’s physical problems.
+Submissions can include virtual garments created with CLO3D or similar software, avatars, virtual catwalks, dressing rooms, and innovative digital solutions to fashion’s physical problems.
 This can also be a collaborative project by more than one student.

 Criteria:

-• Creativity, original thinking and relevance to fashion’s emerging digital sector
+- Creativity, original thinking, and relevance to fashion’s emerging digital sector

-• Quality and execution of concept into the final project are also to be taken into consideration
+- Quality and execution of concept into the final project are also to be taken into consideration.

 A supporting statement of (200 - 250 words) that can contextualise the nominated student’s entry from concept to realisation, including images demonstrating that it meets all criteria as detailed above.